blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 ### Persistent configuration for PC network interfaces

-Normally, one would save a network configuration file on each PC in the */etc/network* directory, or would save a startup script in one of the network hook directories such as */etc/network/if-up.d*.
+To permanently configure network setting on an Alpine Linux system, one would normally save an *interfaces* configuration file on each PC in the */etc/network* directory, or save a startup script in one of the network hook directories such as */etc/network/if-up.d*.

-However, the container does not have permissions manage its own networking with initialization scripts.
+However, Docker containers do not have permission manage their own networking with initialization scripts.
 The user must connect to the container's shell and run *ip* commands or must configure the container's network namespace.
-I think it is easier to work with each contoaner's network namespace.
+I think it is easier to work with each container using Docker commands.

 To create a consistent initial network state for each PC container, create a script that runs on the host that will configure the PCs' *eth1* interface and set up some static routes.
-This is a hack, and is hard-coded so it works for this lab.

 Create a file named *PC-interfaces* and save it in the lab directory.
 Make it executable.
 The file contents are shown below:

 ```
 #!/bin/sh
-sudo ip netns exec clab-frrlab-PC1 ip link set eth1 up
+sudo docker exec -d clab-frrlab-PC1 ip link set eth1 up
-sudo ip netns exec clab-frrlab-PC1 ip addr add 192.168.11.2/24 dev eth1
+sudo docker exec -d clab-frrlab-PC1 ip addr add 192.168.11.2/24 dev eth1
-sudo ip netns exec clab-frrlab-PC1 ip route add 192.168.0.0/16 via 192.168.11.1 dev eth1
+sudo docker exec -d clab-frrlab-PC1 ip route add 192.168.0.0/16 via 192.168.11.1 dev eth1
-sudo ip netns exec clab-frrlab-PC1 ip route add 10.10.10.0/24 via 192.168.11.1 dev eth1
+sudo docker exec -d clab-frrlab-PC1 ip route add 10.10.10.0/24 via 192.168.11.1 dev eth1

-sudo ip netns exec clab-frrlab-PC2 ip link set eth1 up
+sudo docker exec -d clab-frrlab-PC2 ip link set eth1 up
-sudo ip netns exec clab-frrlab-PC2 ip addr add 192.168.12.2/24 dev eth1
+sudo docker exec clab-frrlab-PC2 ip addr add 192.168.12.2/24 dev eth1
-sudo ip netns exec clab-frrlab-PC2 ip route add 192.168.0.0/16 via 192.168.12.1 dev eth1
+sudo docker exec clab-frrlab-PC2 ip route add 192.168.0.0/16 via 192.168.12.1 dev eth1
-sudo ip netns exec clab-frrlab-PC2 ip route add 10.10.10.0/24 via 192.168.12.1 dev eth1
+sudo docker exec clab-frrlab-PC2 ip route add 10.10.10.0/24 via 192.168.12.1 dev eth1

-sudo ip netns exec clab-frrlab-PC3 ip link set eth1 up
+sudo docker exec clab-frrlab-PC3 ip link set eth1 up
-sudo ip netns exec clab-frrlab-PC3 ip addr add 192.168.13.2/24 dev eth1
+sudo docker exec clab-frrlab-PC3 ip addr add 192.168.13.2/24 dev eth1
-sudo ip netns exec clab-frrlab-PC3 ip route add 192.168.0.0/16 via 192.168.13.1 dev eth1
+sudo docker exec clab-frrlab-PC3 ip route add 192.168.0.0/16 via 192.168.13.1 dev eth1
-sudo ip netns exec clab-frrlab-PC3 ip route add 10.10.10.0/24 via 192.168.13.1 dev eth1
+sudo docker exec clab-frrlab-PC3 ip route add 10.10.10.0/24 via 192.168.13.1 dev eth1
 ```

 After you start this lab using the Containerlab topology file, run the *PC-interfaces.sh* script to configure the PCs.
 The routers will get their initial configuration from each one's mounted *frr.conf* file.

-Or, create a small script that starts everything.
+Create a small script that starts everything.
 For example, I created an executable script named *lab.sh* and saved it in the lab directory.
 The script is shown below:

 ```
 #!/bin/sh